mtykhenko/davinci-kata/solution-discovery/README.md

 # Solution index

 Analyzing requirements and products on the market, team identified a broad list of potential features and user scenarios.
-However, because of limited time frame and lack of extra details (answers on questions), we decided to limit scope/context to very basic funstions: search, check availability and purchase.
+However, because of limited time frame and lack of extra details (answers to questions), we decided to limit scope/context to very basic funstions: search, check availability and purchase.

 1. Requirements
     - [User scenarios](user-scenarios.md)